 The digestive tract of the horse is vast, encompassing about 100 ft in length from the stomach to the rectum.
 Each section of the gastrointestinal tract has its own job, and each section is influenced by health and balance in the other.
 In most cases, the digestive tract health in the horse only becomes a concern in cases of ulcers, colic, or diarrhea, but there could be problems lingering deeper outside of these areas.
 Could the digestive tract in the horse actually impact overall health and even soundness?
 Could your horse with ongoing joint, tendon, allergy, laminitis, or metabolic concerns actually have a gut problems and dysbiosis beyond your recognition clinically?
 Are you properly managing your horse’s gut health or is this potentially an illusion, or false sense of security?
 The answers lie in a deeper understanding of the problem.
-Let’s lift the covers on this topic and dig deeper.
+Should you be concerned about your horse’s digestive health?

 In past articles, we have discussed the importance of gastrointestinal health in the horse on many levels.
 In a specific article, we discuss leaky gut syndrome and how this inter-plays with health and even soundness, but yet the problems goes much deeper.
 This is also a topic that I go into deeply in our book Seeing the Whole Horse.
 I tend to harp on this topic as it is very important not just in promoting health but aiding in recovery from lameness conditions.
 It is important to grasp even one aspect of the problem because the more you can understand as an owner, the more you can implement to aid in recovery and/or prevention.